 Health news review is the best source to help you analyse and understand how to write better health news articles.
 I recommend Health News Review as a must-read resource in all my courses.
 Unfortunately, the site has run out of funding, but you can still read all the resources online now.

-You can also check out reading health news: behind the headlines and these tips on medical news reporting and credibility for more health news reporting tips.
-And, if you’re required to write health news in a hurry, here are seven tips for reporting on health under pressure.
+You can also check out these tips on medical news reporting and credibility for more health news reporting tips.
+And, if you’re required to write health news in a hurry, here are seven tips for writing under pressure.

 All health writers need a good laptop, phone, internet connection and working station.
 Beyond that, you may also need to think about: